pixelatinate/HCI-Projects/mgP3.md

 ## Challenges
 * **Wiring the IMU**
-	* We had less trouble with this project, so really our only issue was trying to wire and calibrate the IMU.
+	* We had issues trying to wire and calibrate the IMU.
 It would only calibrate when you plugged and unplugged it at first, which meant that we were confused for a little while about why our error was so large.
 * **Calculating Speed**
 	* Despite understanding the speed equation, it took us a little while to properly calculate the speed.
-This is just because we were confused about how to use the data we received from the IMU.
+This is because we were trying to calculate the speed from acceleration, and the IMU wouldn't properly calculate this property at first.
+To circumvent this, we started the program with a 10 second calibration period before calculating speed.

 ## Future Work Ideas
 If we had more time, it may be fun to 3D print a casing for the speedometer.
 If we could do that, the IMU would be less fragile, and the person riding the skateboard would have more board space to stand on.